haasdo95/graphlite/README.md

 typename GType::Iterator non_const_it;
 typename GType::ConstIterator const_it;
 ```
-Obviously, default-constructed iterators are rarely useful.
 The begin and end iterators can be accessed using the following
 ```c++
 Iterator begin() noexcept;
 Iterator end() noexcept;